Introduction

 What Is the Normal Cholesterol Level by Age?

-A normal total cholesterol level is considered to be less than 200 mg/dl.
+A normal cholesterol level is considered to be less than 200 mg/dl.
 For LDL cholesterol, often referred to as “bad” cholesterol, the ideal level is less than 100 mg/dl, though levels up to 129 mg/dl are considered near-optimal.
-HDL cholesterol, known as “good” cholesterol, should be 40 mg/dl or higher for men and 50 mg/dl or higher for women—the higher, the better.
+HDL cholesterol, known as “good” cholesterol, should be 40 mg/dl or higher for men and 50 mg/dl or higher for women the higher, the better.
 Triglycerides, which are another type of fat in the blood, should be below 150 mg/dl.

 These values may slightly vary depending on your age, sex, and health condition, but staying within these ranges is important for maintaining good heart health and reducing the risk of cardiovascular disease.

-How to Check Cholesterol at Home?
+How to check cholesterol at home?

 Today, you don’t always need a doctor’s visit to check cholesterol.
 You can use at-home test kits, available at pharmacies or online.